MurtadhaJasim/Driver-Drowsiness-Detection/README.txt

 Acknowledgments
 Special thanks to the developers of the libraries used in this project.
 Inspiration from various drowsiness detection research papers and projects.

-### Notes
-- Make sure to customize the GitHub repository URL and any other specific details based on your project.
-- You can also expand or modify sections based on any additional features or requirements specific to your project.

-Let me know if you need any changes or additions to this README!